 7.1.15.
-Terminal benefits and pension calculations and the pension harmonisation scheme Learners will be able to:
+Terminal benefits and pension calculations and the pension harmonisation scheme

 - a.
 Explain terminal benefits and pensions. - b.
 State relevant pensions in Tanzania. - c.
 Explain the Acts, rules and regulations governing employment benefits in Tanzania and their applicability. - d.
 Identify types of the pension funds in Tanzania. - e.
 Explain the functions and services of pension funds. - f.
 Explain the pension management and procedures. - g.
-Identify various pensions' formulae in respect to each pension fund in Tanzania before the harmonized scheme

-- h.
-Perform relevant pension calculations from a given scenario. - i.
-Identify and apply the social security scheme (pension benefit harmonization rules) as issued by the Social Security Regulatory Authority in year 2017 - j.
-Perform relevant pension calculations from a given scenario as per the pension benefit harmonization rules - k.
-Explain the challenges facing pension funds management in Tanzania. - I. Explain the role of Social Security Regulatory Authority (SSRA) in sorting out pension fund challenges in Tanzania. - m.
-Explain scope, relevance and applicability of relevant IPSASs on Employment Benefits in Tanzania. - n.
-Explain the categories of employment benefits and their relevance in Tanzania environment.
+Perform relevant pension calculations from a given scenario. - h.
+Identify and apply the social security scheme (pension benefit harmonization rules) as issued by the Social Security Regulatory Authority in year 2017 - i.
+Perform relevant pension calculations from a given scenario as per the pension benefit harmonization rules - j.
+Explain the challenges facing pension funds management in Tanzania. - k.
+Explain the role of Social Security Regulatory Authority (SSRA) in sorting outpension fund challenges in Tanzania. - I. Explain scope, relevance and applicability of relevant IPSASs on Employment Benefits in Tanzania. - m.
+Explain the categories of employment benefits and their relevance in Tanzania environment. - 7.1.16.

-7.1.16.
 Practical issues/case studies on adoption of IPSASs in Tanzania

 - a.
-Overview of status of adoption of IPSASs in Tanzania. - b.
-Apply IPSASs knowledge to explain the level of application of IPSASs in local government. - c.
+Explain an overview of status of adoption of IPSASs in Tanzania. - b.
+Apply IPSASs knowledge to explain the level of application of IPSASs in local government.

+- c.
 Apply accounting theory and practices to discuss level of applicability of IPSASs in central government. - d.
-Explain the challenges on valuation and convergence process on: - Property, plant and equipment as per IPSASs requirements - Inventories as per IPSASs requirements as well as, - Accounting software and packages

-7.1.17.
-Concept of performance measurements in public sector
+Explain the challenges on valuation and convergence process on: - Property, plant and equipment asper IPSASs requirements - Inventories as per IPSASs requirements as well as, - Accounting software and packages - 7.1.17.
+Concept of performance measurement in public sector

-- Explain how performance is measured in public sector organisations and briefly discuss the difficulties of having nonquantifiable objectives in performance management. - b.
+- a.
+Explain how performance is measured in public sector organisations and briefly discuss the difficulties of having non- quantifiable objectives in performance management. - b.
 Discuss the problems associated with the evaluation of performance of public sector organisations. - c.
 Explain how governmental regulations can affect the performance of public sector organisations. - d.
-Explain the Value for Money (VFM) as an objective of public sector.
+Explain the Value for Money (VFM) as an objective of public sector. - 7.1.18.

-7.1.18.
 Concept of project/investment appraisal in public sector

 - a.
-Discuss the nature of long-term investments and their role in public sector organisations. - b.
+Discuss the nature of long-term investments and their role in public sectororganisations. - b.
 Explain the investment appraisal process and the framework for evaluating investment projects. - c.
 Explain the various methods of investment appraisal that a public sector organisation can undertake.

 7.2 PART II: Accounting for Cooperatives.
-Weighting 40%
+Weighting 30%